"A Window Onto Something Real"*

 (Updated June 2013)

 Fiona Ritchie strolls along the main street of a small village in rural Scotland and steps through the plain doorway of an 18th century stone building.
 Passers-by would find it difficult to imagine what this simple gesture initiates: a weekly connection with devoted public radio listeners throughout the United States.
-Broadcasting each week for two and a half decades, Ritchie’s radio program The Thistle & Shamrock has become one of NPR’s most widely heard and best-loved music programs.
+Broadcasting each week for over three decades, Ritchie’s radio program The Thistle & Shamrock has become one of NPR’s most widely heard and best-loved music programs.
 She has entered the lives of millions of Americans by way of an inconspicuous studio door, thousands of miles away in Scotland.

-Ritchie has come full circle to re-settle and create her radio programs at home in Scotland.
+Ritchie came full circle to re-settle and create her radio programs at home in Scotland some years ago.
 Along the way she has forged a strong association with the United States, her adopted homeland, and made a unique contribution to the American airwaves.

 Born in Greenock, Scotland, in 1960, Ritchie spent her childhood in nearby Gourock, a coastal town on the banks of the busy River Clyde on the country’s west coast.
 In a household where the strains of the BBC's “Home Service” soundtracked her early memories, Ritchie developed an appreciation for music and a love of radio.
 Her mother’s passion for the songs of Robert Burns, and Ritchie’s participation in a prominent youth choir nurtured a particular interest in folk music of the British Isles.
 In 1977, she entered Scotland’s University of Stirling to embark upon a course of study in Scottish and English literature, and was later drawn to psychology as her major area of study.